 Most of the champagne houses are in Reims or Epernay, and since they’re always busy, I recommend you book a tour in advance.

 Drive around, stop & stare.

 There’s no other way to explore the region, than by car.
-I highly recommend you to hire a car, as you’ll be able to make the most of your trip- get to explore every little corner, stop wherever and whenever to admire the beauty of the vineyards and of course, to take a photo, wander around the small towns in the region.
+The best is to hire a car, as you’ll be able to make the most of your trip – explore every little corner, stop wherever and whenever to admire the majestic vineyards and why not, to take a photo, wander around the small towns in the region.

 Stop in random towns.
 Little towns I would recommend for a stroll and for a quick bite: Ay (another beautiful cathedral) and Hautevillers, where almost every family is champagne producer 🙂